Kotlin/KEEP/proposals/stdlib/uuid.md

 ##### `Comparable` interface

-When it comes to implementing the `kotlin.Comparable` interface, a couple of factors convinced us to decide against it.
+When it comes to implementing the `kotlin.Comparable` interface, a couple of factors initially convinced us to decide against it.

 First, different UUID versions have different means of comparison.
 For example, time-based UUIDs are naturally ordered by their timestamps, while name-based UUIDs might be better ordered lexically.
 Second, `java.util.UUID` implements `Comparable` [incorrectly](https://bugs.openjdk.org/browse/JDK-7025832).
 Transitioning from `java.util.UUID` to `Uuid` in existing projects could lead to unexpected differences in ordering.

-However, we recognize the usefulness of being able to order UUIDs.
-Therefore, we have decided to take a different approach: providing comparator objects instead of implementing `Comparable`.
-Initially, we have introduced the `Uuid.LEXICAL_ORDER` comparator, which compares two UUIDs bit by bit sequentially, starting from the most significant bit to the least significant.
+However, we recognize the usefulness of being able to order UUIDs and after some considerations we decided to implement `Comparable` interface.
+While different UUID versions have different fields which might be taken into account when comparing UUIDs structurally, we generally treat UUIDs as opaque 128-bit wide bit strings, and a lexical ordering is the natural ordering for such bit strings.
+Therefore, we have decided to implement `Comparable` interface in such a way that the `compare` function compares two UUIDs bit by bit sequentially, starting from the most significant bit to the least significant.
 This method of comparison is equivalent to comparing UUID strings in a case-insensitive manner.
-In the future, we may introduce additional comparators to accommodate different use cases.
+As for taking UUID fields into account, in the future, we may introduce dedicated comparators to accommodate such use cases.

 #### UUID versions the Kotlin Standard Library should generate